RoyalVeterinaryCollege/Folium/README.md

 1. Ensure you have .NET Core SDK installed [https://www.microsoft.com/net/core](https://www.microsoft.com/net/core)
 2. Have Node.js installed [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
-3. Make sure you have gulp installed globally `npm install -g gulp-cli`
+3. Make sure you have the Angular CLI installed globally `npm install -g @angular/cli`
 4. Once you have cloned the repo, navigate to Folium.Ui project directory and run `npm install`
+5. Copy the [environment.template.ts](https://github.com/RoyalVeterinaryCollege/Folium/blob/master/src/Folium.Ui/src/environments/environment.template.ts) file and rename it `environment.ts` and update the template with the correct settings for your environment.
+6. Copy the [appsettings.template.json](https://github.com/RoyalVeterinaryCollege/Folium/blob/master/src/Folium.Api/appsettings.template.json) file and rename it `appsettings.json ` and update the template with the correct settings for your environment.

 To create a build, navigate to the Folium.Api folder and run `dotnet restore` to restore the nuget packages, then run `dotnet publish -c Release`.
-Navigate to the Folium.Ui folder and run `gulp publish; dotnet publish -c Release`.
+Navigate to the Folium.Ui folder and run `ng build --configuration=production`.

 ### Deploy